MicrosoftDocs/dataexplorer-docs/data-explorer/data-factory-integration.md

 ### Monitor activity progress

-* When monitoring the activity progress, the *Data written* property may be much larger than the *Data read* property because *Data read* is calculated according to the binary file size, while *Data written* is calculated according to the in-memory size, after data is de-serialized and decompressed.
+* When monitoring the activity progress, the *Data written* property may be larger than the *Data read* property because *Data read* is calculated according to the binary file size, while *Data written* is calculated according to the in-memory size, after data is deserialized and decompressed.

 * When monitoring the activity progress, you can see that data is written to the Azure Data Explorer sink.
 When querying the Azure Data Explorer table, you see that data hasn't arrived.
 This is because there are two stages when copying to Azure Data Explorer.
     * First stage reads the source data, splits it to 900-MB chunks, and uploads each chunk to an Azure Blob.
 The first stage is seen by the ADF activity progress view.